hanxiao7/Tasket77/README.md

 - **Workspace selector** in the header to switch between workspaces
 - **Set default workspace** by clicking the star icon next to any workspace
 - **Create, edit, and delete** workspaces with descriptions
-- **Isolated task sets** - each workspace has its own tasks and tags
+- **Isolated task sets** - each workspace has its own tasks and categories
 - **Visual indicators** for default workspace (star icon)

 ### Enhanced UI/UX
 - **Intelligent title tooltips** that show only truncated text, positioned below titles
 - **Dynamic tooltip positioning** that adapts to available space
 - **Context menus** for quick task actions
-- **Inline editing** for titles, dates, priorities, and tags
+- **Inline editing** for titles, dates, priorities, and categories
 - **Auto-save functionality** for descriptions and other fields
 - **Keyboard shortcuts** (Ctrl+Enter to save, Esc to cancel)
 - **Responsive design** with Tailwind CSS

 ### Task Organization
-- **Tag-based categorization** for organizing tasks by subject or project
+- **Category-based categorization** for organizing tasks by subject or project
 - **Sub-tasks support** with automatic parent status updates
 - **Priority levels**: Urgent (red), High (yellow), Normal (green), Low (gray)
 - **Automatic urgent priority** for tasks due tomorrow